Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems

 The denominator of $p_\theta(y\mid x)$ sums over all possible items, which is infeasible in practice and thus requires approximation, e.g.,\ via sampling.
-However, the observed clicks for training are from the previous version of the recommender system, which suffer from exposure bias (i.e.\ missing not at random~\cite{mnar,schnabel2016debias}) and reflect the users' preference regarding the recommended items rather than all potential items.
-High-quality items that had few clicks will likely remain under-recommended with the MLE training paradigm.
+However, the observed clicks for training are from the previous version of the recommender system.
+The training data thus suffer from exposure bias (i.e.\ missing not at random~\citep{schnabel2016debias}) and reflect the users' preference regarding the recommended items rather than all potential items.
+High-quality items that have few clicks in the training data will likely remain under-recommended by a new algorithm trained via the MLE paradigm.